-Brinker's compensation programs are structured to reinforce our strategic principles-to be a premier and progressive company with a balanced approach towards sales, profits, guests and team members.
+Our compensation programs are structured to reinforce our strategic principles-to be a premier and progressive company with a balanced approach towards sales, profits, guests and team members.

-Fiscal 2014 saw improved results for the Company despite the slow recovery for the overall economy and soft sales and traffic for the casual dining industry.
-Our strategies and initiatives drove much of our gains in fiscal 2014 resulting in increased earnings per share on a year-over-year basis.
-The initiatives included installing new kitchen equipment in company-owned and domestic franchise Chili's restaurants, installing integrated point of sale and back office software systems in company-owned Chili's and Maggiano's, continued remodeling of a significant number of company-owned Chili's, introducing new menu items and improving existing favorites, introducing Ziosk tabletop devices in all company-owned Chili's restaurants, and the repurchasing of shares of our common stock.
-The results showed in labor efficiencies, better guest experience and enhanced feedback, kitchen efficiencies, increased inventory control and value return to our shareholders.
+Fiscal 2015 saw improved results for the Company despite the slow recovery in income for consumers and challenged growth in sales and traffic for the casual dining industry with steadily increasing competition.
+Our strategies and initiatives drove much of our gains in fiscal 2015 resulting in increased earnings per share on a year-over-year basis.
+We completed our reimage program for company-owned Chili's and continued work with our franchisees to reimage their restaurants.
+We introduced our Fresh Mex and Fresh Tex menu platforms and updated our burgers with a new line of Craft Burgers.
+Our guest experience was enhanced with the completed rollout of the Ziosk tabletop devices in our domestic traditional Chili's restaurants; this allowed us to leverage the multi-functional capabilities of Ziosk, including entertainment, ordering, guest survey and pay at the table.
+Our guest loyalty program known as My Chili's Rewards also launched in the fourth quarter.
+And, we repurchased shares of our common stock.
+The results showed better guest experience and enhanced feedback, and value return to our shareholders.
 Our financial performance resulted in above target payout of our long-term incentive programs while our short-term incentive programs were negatively impacted by underperformance in our comp sales versus plan comp sales.